Washington

 Dinner:

-Our final dinner at The Duck Inn showcases wild-caught salmon along with other fresh local foods.
+Our final dinner at The Duck Inn features wild-caught salmon with other fresh, local foods.

 Evening: